NOUIY/aws-cdk-guide/v2/assets.md

 ------

-### Permissions<a name="assets_types_docker_permissions"></a>
+### Permissions<a name="assets-types-docker-permissions"></a>

-If you use a module that supports Docker image assets, such as [aws\-ecs](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecs-readme.html), the AWS CDK manages permissions for you when you use assets directly or through [ContainerImage\.fromEcrRepository](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecs.ContainerImage.html#static-fromwbrecrwbrrepositoryrepository-tag) \(Python: `from_ecr_repository`\)\.
-If you use Docker image assets directly, make sure that the consuming principal has permissions to pull the image\.
+If you use a module that supports Docker image assets, such as [aws-ecs](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecs-readme.html), the AWS CDK manages permissions for you when you use assets directly or through [ContainerImage.fromEcrRepository](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecs.ContainerImage.html#static-fromwbrecrwbrrepositoryrepository-tag) (Python: `from_ecr_repository`).
+If you use Docker image assets directly, make sure that the consuming principal has permissions to pull the image.

-In most cases, you should use [asset\.repository\.grantPull](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecr.Repository.html#grantwbrpullgrantee) method \(Python: `grant_pull`\.
-This modifies the IAM policy of the principal to enable it to pull images from this repository\.
-If the principal that is pulling the image is not in the same account, or if it's an AWS service that doesn't assume a role in your account \(such as AWS CodeBuild\), you must grant pull permissions on the resource policy and not on the principal's policy\.
-Use the [asset\.repository\.addToResourcePolicy](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecr.Repository.html#addwbrtowbrresourcewbrpolicystatement) method \(Python: `add_to_resource_policy`\) to grant the appropriate principal permissions\.
+In most cases, you should use [asset.repository.grantPull](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecr.Repository.html#grantwbrpullgrantee) method (Python: `grant_pull`.
+This modifies the IAM policy of the principal to enable it to pull images from this repository.
+If the principal that is pulling the image is not in the same account, or if it's an AWS service that doesn't assume a role in your account (such as AWS CodeBuild), you must grant pull permissions on the resource policy and not on the principal's policy.
+Use the [asset.repository.addToResourcePolicy](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecr.Repository.html#addwbrtowbrresourcewbrpolicystatement) method (Python: `add_to_resource_policy`) to grant the appropriate principal permissions.

-## AWS CloudFormation resource metadata<a name="assets_cfn"></a>
+## AWS CloudFormation resource metadata<a name="assets-cfn"></a>

 **Note**
-This section is relevant only for construct authors\.
-In certain situations, tools need to know that a certain CFN resource is using a local asset\.
-For example, you can use the AWS SAM CLI to invoke Lambda functions locally for debugging purposes\.
-See [AWS SAM integration](tools.md#sam) for details\.
+This section is relevant only for construct authors.
+In certain situations, tools need to know that a certain CFN resource is using a local asset.
+For example, you can use the AWS SAM CLI to invoke Lambda functions locally for debugging purposes.
+See [AWS SAM integration](tools.md#sam) for details.

 To enable such use cases, external tools consult a set of metadata entries on AWS CloudFormation resources:
-+ `aws:asset:path` – Points to the local path of the asset\.
++ `aws:asset:path` – Points to the local path of the asset.
-+ `aws:asset:property` – The name of the resource property where the asset is used\.
++ `aws:asset:property` – The name of the resource property where the asset is used.

-Using these two metadata entries, tools can identify that assets are used by a certain resource, and enable advanced local experiences\.
+Using these two metadata entries, tools can identify that assets are used by a certain resource, and enable advanced local experiences.

-To add these metadata entries to a resource, use the `asset.addResourceMetadata` \(Python: `add_resource_metadata`\)  method\.
+To add these metadata entries to a resource, use the `asset.addResourceMetadata` (Python: `add_resource_metadata`)  method.